allegory-software/allegory-sdk/docs/luajit.md

 shared objects in the directory of the exe first.

-`-Wl,--disable-new-dtags` was also used so that it's `RPATH` not `RUNPATH` that is being set, which makes `dlopen()` work the same from dynamically loaded code too (this enables eg. `terralib.linklibrary` to link against libraries by name alone).
+`-Wl,--disable-new-dtags` was also used so that it's `RPATH` not `RUNPATH` that is being set, which makes `dlopen()` work the same when called from dynamically loaded code too (this enables eg. `terralib.linklibrary` to link against libraries by name alone).
 I'm biting my tongue so hard here...

 #### OSX